uboslinux/ubos-docs/sphinx/users/shepherd-staff.rst

    updated.
 (We work under the assumption that if an attacker has the ability to physically insert a USB device into the USB port and reboot the device, the device should be considered compromised in any case.)

+UBOS also looks for two further directories:

+* one directory called ``site-templates`` below the ``shepherd`` directory
+* one directory called ``site-templates`` below the host directory below the ``flock`` directory, where the host directory is named after the host identifier of the current device.

+UBOS looks for site template files in both of those directories.
+If those exist, UBOS will deploy the specified sites when booting has completed.